 An Applicant may request to withdraw from the Program at any time before signing the Grant Agreement.
-The Program will evaluate on a case-by-case basis any voluntary withdrawal request filed after the signature of the Grant Agreement.
+Any voluntary withdrawal request filed after seventy-two (72) hours of the signature of the Grant Agreement will be evaluated on a case-by-case basis and must be approved by PRDOH.
 The voluntary withdrawal process will be followed in the event an Applicant requests to withdraw from the Program.

-To withdraw, the Applicant will notify the Case Manager in writing of their desire to withdraw from the Program, who will then provide a Voluntary Withdrawal Notice to the Applicant.
-The Applicant or Applicants may withdraw by sending a letter to the Case Manager via regular mail or electronic mail.
+To withdraw, the Applicant will notify the Case Manager in writing their desire to withdraw from the Program, who will then provide a Voluntary Withdrawal Notice to the Applicant.
 The Program status will be officially updated to withdrawn after fifteen (15) days from the date of the Voluntary Withdrawal Notice.
-Upon completion of the withdrawal request and receipt of Applicant signature on any required forms, a Withdrawal Confirmation Notification will be sent to the Applicant notifying that the application status has been updated to "Withdrawn" and the case has been closed, so the Applicant will no longer be able to participate in the Program.
+Upon completion of the withdrawal request and receipt of Applicant signature on any required forms, a Withdrawal Confirmation Notification will be sent to the Applicant notifying that the applicant will no longer be able to participate in the Program.
 If the Applicant withdrawal request is submitted after the signature of the Grant Agreement, it will be evaluated by the Program.
-Afterwards, the Applicant will be notified that his/her their withdrawal request is approved or denied via the Withdrawal Approval/Denial Notification.
+Afterwards, the Applicant will be notified that their withdrawal request is approved or denied via the Withdrawal Approval/Denial Notification.